csvpath/csvpath/csvpath/matching/functions/subtract.md

-# Add, Subtract, Multiply, Divide, Mod, Int
+# Add, Subtract, Multiply, Divide, Mod, Int, Round

 These arithmetic functions work mostly the way you would expect.